dwarvesf/playground/Engineering/AI/LLM's Accuracy - Self Refinement.md

 ![[llm self-refinement step 3.png]]

-Notably, this technique does not require supervised data or reinforcement learning.
+Notably, this technique does not require supervised data or [[Reinforcement Learning | reinforcement learning]].
 The model's ability to self-evaluate and refine its output is inherent, making this a powerful and efficient method for improving LLM's accuracy.

 Key Points: